cgwire/kitsu/docs/faq/README.md

 You can also click on the **tasks name** to have the detailed shots about this task (page supervisor).

-On both sequence and asset stats page, you can download an export of your date, as a `.csv` file.
+On both sequence and asset stats page, you can download an export of your data, as a `.csv` file.

 Click on the **export** button ![download](../img/faq/export.png).

-You can open the `.csv` file with a spreadsheet sofware.
+You can open the `.csv` file with spreadsheet software.

 ![download](../img/faq/export_csv_asset.png)